-Parents are expected to engage in the process by helping students research post-high school options.
-Parents are also encouraged to attend financial aid workshops whenever they are available regardless of their student's grade level.
+Families are expected to engage in the process by helping students research post-high school options.
+Families are also encouraged to attend financial aid workshops whenever they are available regardless of their student's grade level.
 It is important for families to map out a clear plan for paying for college as early as possible.

-Common Ground Dual Enrollment Program
+Common Ground Early College Program

-CGHS students have the opportunity to take courses for free at Gateway Community College (limited to 10 students per semester and must have a 3.0 GPA), Southern Connecticut State University, University of New Haven, and Yale University.
+CGHS students have the opportunity to take courses for free at Southern Connecticut State University (students may take up to 10 courses over their high school career, with a maximum of two courses fall and spring and 1 course each summer), Gateway Community College (limited to 10 students per semester and must have a 3.0 GPA), and Yale University (Yale's early college program is likely on hold for 21-22).
 We encourage all of our students to avail themselves of this opportunity.
-Our dual enrollment policy explains the process for how students may take fullest advantage of this opportunity, as well as how they might lose the opportunity.
+Our Early College policy explains the process for how students may take fullest advantage of this opportunity, as well as how they might lose the opportunity.